• Post last modified:September 17, 2023

 Beth Sabilia, Director, Center for Housing Equity and Opportunity of Eastern Connecticut

-The discussion will be moderated by Claudia Tejada Riley, Vice President, Community Liaison Officer, Webster Bank, and resident of Hebron.
+Claudia Tejada Riley, Vice President, Community Liaison Officer, Webster Bank, and Hebron resident.